 A dog is never too old to learn 'new tricks' but the more they get 'set in their ways' the harder it is to correct.
 Some owners simply adapt to their dogs behaviour while others do not.
 If you or your dog are unhappy and you are truly committed to overcoming the problem there is usually a way.
 I say 'usually' and not 'always' as some dogs may do better in some situations with a different handler/owner - not all owners for example have the ability to change a part of their behaviour that might hold them back from leading their dog to their full potential.

-Some dogs simply do not like other dogs.
-Whatever your dogs reason for not liking a particular dog might not be clear and sometimes personalities will just clash.
+Some dogs simply do not like all other dogs.
+Your dog's reason for not liking a particular dog might not be clear and sometimes personalities will just clash.
 If your dog is particularly fearful or has had a bad experience - socialising can be immensely stressful for dog and owner.
-I am a firm believer of 'quality not quantity' when it comes to choosing dog friendships.
+I am a firm believer of 'quality not quantity' when it comes to choosing dog friendships and it is unrealistic to expect most dogs to want to play with every other dog it meets.

 Should I take my puppy to socialising classes?